What Is a Crossed Check?

 Understanding How a Crossed Check Works

-Such recipient banks are forbidden from immediately cashing such checks upon initial receipt.
-This provides a level of security to the payer because it requires that the funds be handled through a collecting banker.
+Such banks are prohibited from immediately cashing such checks upon receipt.
+As a result, it provides the payer with a measure of security, as the funds must be transferred through a collecting banker.

 Crossed Check vs. Uncrossing a Check